 We’ve all heard it by now: too much time in the sun is bad for your health and increases your risk of skin cancer.
 Whatever you’ve heard elsewhere, there is no healthy way to get a real tan – and it doesn’t protect your skin from the sun.
 While we all need a certain amount of sun to replenish our levels of Vitamin D, the key is to find a balance.

 A good rule of thumb is to try and stay out of the sun as much as possible between the hours of 11am and 3pm, when the sun’s rays are most intense.
-Cover up with lightweight layers – especially children – and apply plentiful suncream at a minimum factor 30 or above.
+Cover up with lightweight layers – especially for children – and apply plentiful suncream at a minimum factor 30 or above.

 People tend to use less sun cream than they actually need, so if in doubt, add a little more.
 You should need around 2 teaspoons for your head, arms and neck, or between 2-3 tablespoons for your entire body.
 Remember to top up throughout the day – one application will only last for a few hours.

 It’s common while travelling to pick up a stomach upset from somewhere or another, usually from dodgy food or untreated water.
 While rarely serious, they can be very unpleasant, especially when you are there to enjoy yourself on holiday.
 Diarrhoea, stomach pain and vomiting are not the ideal accompaniment to a nice day at the beach.

 Here are some tips to prevent a travellers' diarrhoea while you’re away on holiday: